jfrog/frogbot/docs/install-azure-repos.md

 Edit the yaml of the pipeline you created, and set the relevant branches to be scanned, as well as the remaining mandatory `Variables`.
 </details>

-6. Make sure you have the connection details of your JFrog environment.
-In the pipeline page save the JFrog connection details as variables with the following names - JF_URL, JF_USER, and JF_PASSWORD.
+7. In the pipeline page save the JFrog connection details as variables with the following names - JF_URL, JF_USER, and JF_PASSWORD.

 > **_NOTE:_** You can also use **JF_XRAY_URL** and **JF_ARTIFACTORY_URL** instead of **JF_URL**, and **JF_ACCESS_TOKEN**
 > instead of **JF_USER** and **JF_PASSWORD**.